Philosophy / Background

 If you are interested to join us, just follow one of the workshops.

 Or contact us by writing an re-mail to email@example.com

 The genetic reproductive cycle with its simple rules has produced an ecosystem with a huge number of rather well-composed organisms.
 Given the slow pulse of the reproduction cycle this has taken a couple of million years, but a process like that can probably be sped up if not genes are the transmitters of information, but our volatile and flexible voices.

 Based on the principles of copying and intuitive choice, the idea is to become, as singers, transmitters of sound information that you receive and pass on, and which in the process converges through mutation and natural selection towards a complete sound eco-system, i.e. composition in time.

 The sessions contain both exploratory individual work and ensemble singing.
-We are working from a vision on improvisation that believes in constantly finding the right balance in listening (patience/being), acting consciously (compositional mind) and surrendering to ‘what is’ (immediate abandon).
-Letting yourself being taken by the moment while at the same time making and sustaining contact (with yourself, with your fellow singers, with the audience).
+We are working from a vision on improvisation that believes in constantly finding the right balance in listening, surrendering to ‘what is’ and acting boldly.
+Letting yourself being taken by the moment and the musical material, while at the same time sustaining exquisite contact with yourself, with your fellow singers, and with the audience.

-Note that ‘singing’, for me includes all conceivable sounds made by the human voice.
-Beauty arises from the quality of your attention and any great performance depends on the shared attention of everybody present: The amount to which an audience dares to give itself fully in the listening and the amount to which the performers dare to listen into the moment and lead the way.
+Note that ‘singing’, for the Genetic Choir includes all conceivable sounds made by the human voice.
+Beauty arises from the quality of your attention and your sensitive engagement.
+Great performance depends on the shared attention of everybody present: The amount to which an audience dares to give itself fully in the listening and the amount to which the performers dare to listen into the moment and lead the way.

 Here some people and ‘bodies of knowlegde’ that have inspired / keep inspiring me in shaping the work with the Genetic Choir: